georgebjork/georgebjork.github.io/_posts/2024-5-23-tailwindcss+aspnet.md

 }
 ```

-What this does is tell tailwind at which directories should it build its css from.
+This code tells tailwind which directories and files should it build its css file from.
 So in this case, it will look in the Pages and View folders for anything with a .cshtml ending.
-If you are using `Areas`, then you will also need them for this also.
+If you are using `Areas`, then you will need to add this block of code also:

 ```
 './Areas/**/Views/**/*.cshtml',